pcastellanoescuder/POMAShiny/README.md

 # POMA
-R Shiny app for statistical and enrichment analysis on metabolomic data
+R Shiny app for statistical analysis on metabolomic data